-The following graph indicates the actual and the planned capital expenditure on the infrastructure to address refurbishment and growth.
+The following graph indicates the planned capital expenditure.
 It is critically important that a benchmark for the investment in refurbishment is established in accordance with international best practice to ensure good quality of supply and excellent customer and delivery service.